osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 This document describes the protocol for data communication between nodes in a distributed application for farming environments, called Node-Oriented Farming System Protocol (NOFSP).
 The protocol provides modularity and flexibility, and a combination of speed and reliability to any system implementing it.
-NOFSP is best suited for distributed farming environments, transmitting sensor data continuously.
+NOFSP is best suited for distributed farming environments transmitting sensor data continuously.

 ## Terminology

+* __system__ - one or several clients connected to a central server
 * __sensor__ - a device which senses the environment and describes it with a value (a double value in the context of this project).
 Examples: temperature sensor, humidity sensor.
 * __actuator__ - a device which can influence the environment.
 Examples: a fan, a window opener/closer,